Relaticle/flowforge/README.md

 - `cardLabel(string)`: Custom label for cards (defaults to model name)
 - `pluralCardLabel(string)`: Custom plural label for cards
 - `cardAttributes(array)`: Additional model attributes to display on cards
+- `cardAttributeColors(array)`: Key-value pairs defining colors for each card attribute
+- `cardAttributeIcons(array)`: Key-value pairs defining icons for each card attribute
 - `initialCardsCount(int)`: Number of cards initially loaded per column (default: 10)
 - `cardsIncrement(int)`: Number of cards to load when clicking "load more" (default: 5)